-An attacker with a Quantum Computer that can decrypt the initial IKE SA has access to all the information exchanged over it, such as identities of the peers, configuration parameters and all negotiated IPsec SAs information (including traffic selectors), with the exception of the cryptographic keys used by the IPsec SAs which are protected by the PPK.
+An attacker with a quantum computer that can decrypt the initial IKE SA has access to all the information exchanged over it, such as identities of the peers, configuration parameters and all negotiated IPsec SAs information (including traffic selectors), with the exception of the cryptographic keys used by the IPsec SAs which are protected by the PPK.

 Deployments that treat this information as sensitive or that send other sensitive data (like cryptographic keys) over IKE SA MUST rekey the IKE SA before the sensitive information is sent to ensure this information is protected by the PPK.
 It is possible to create a childless IKE SA as specified in [RFC6023].
-This prevents Child SA configuration information from being transmited in the original IKE SA that is not protected by a PPK.
-Some information related to IKE SA, that is sent in the IKE_AUTH exchange, such as peer identities, feature notifications, Vendor ID's etc. cannot be hidden from the attack described above, even if the additional IKE SA rekey is performed.
+This prevents Child SA configuration information from being transmitted in the original IKE SA that is not protected by a PPK.
+Some information related to IKE SA, that is sent in the IKE AUTH exchange, such as peer identities, feature notifications, Vendor ID's etc. cannot be hidden from the attack described above, even if the additional IKE SA rekey is performed.

-In addition, the policy SHOULD be set to negotiate only quantum-resistant symmetric algorithms; while this RFC doesn't claim to give advice as to what algorithms are secure (as that may change based on future cryptographical results), below is a list of defined IKEv2 and IPsec algorithms that should NOT be used, as they are known not to be quantum resistant
+In addition, the policy SHOULD be set to negotiate only quantumsecure symmetric algorithms; while this RFC doesn't claim to give advice as to what algorithms are secure (as that may change based on future cryptographical results), below is a list of defined IKEv2 and IPsec algorithms that should not be used, as they are known to provide less than 128 bits of post-quantum security

-- o Any IKEv2 Encryption algorithm, PRF or Integrity algorithm with key size less than 256 bits. - o Any ESP Transform with key size less than 256 bits. - o PRF_AES128_XCBC and PRF_AES128_CBC; even though they are defined to be able to use an arbitrary key size, they convert it into a 128-bit key internally.
+- o Any IKEv2 Encryption algorithm, PRF or Integrity algorithm with key size less than 256 bits. - o Any ESP Transform with key size less than 256 bits. - o PRF AES128 XCBC and PRF AES128 CBC; even though they are defined to be able to use an arbitrary key size, they convert it into a 128-bit key internally.

-Section 3 requires the initiator to abort the initial exchange if using PPKs is mandatory for it, but the responder does not include the USE_PPK notification in the response.
-In this situation, when the initiator aborts negotiation it leaves a half-open IKE SA on the responder (because IKE_SA_INIT completes successfully from the responder's point of view).
-This half-open SA will eventually expire and be deleted, but if the initiator continues its attempts to create IKE SA with a high enough rate, then the responder may consider it as a Denial-of-Service attack and take protection measures (see [RFC8019] for more detail).
-In this situation, it is RECOMMENDED that the initiator caches the negative result of the negotiation for some time and doesn't make attempts to create it again for some time, because this is a result of misconfiguration and probably some reconfiguration of the peers is needed.
+Section 3 requires the initiator to abort the initial exchange if using PPKs is mandatory for it, but the responder does not include the USE PPK notification in the response.
+In this situation, when the initiator aborts negotiation it leaves a half-open IKE SA on the responder (because IKE SA INIT completes successfully from the responder's point of view).
+This half-open SA will eventually expire and be deleted, but if the initiator continues its attempts to create IKE SA with a high enough rate, then the responder may consider it as a Denial-of-Service (DoS) attack and take protection measures (see [RFC8019] for more detail).
+In this situation, it is RECOMMENDED that the initiator caches the negative result of the negotiation and doesn't make attempts to create it again for some time.
+This period of time may vary, but it is believed that waiting for at least few minutes will not cause the responder to treat it as DoS attack.
+Note, that this situation would most likely be a result of misconfiguration and some re-configuration of the peers would probably be needed.

-If using PPKs is optional for both peers and they authenticate themselves using digital signatures, then an attacker in between, equipped with a Quantum Computer capable of breaking public key operations in real time, is able to mount downgrade attack by removing USE_PPK notification from the IKE_SA_INIT and forging digital signatures in the subsequent exchange.
+If using PPKs is optional for both peers and they authenticate themselves using digital signatures, then an attacker in between, equipped with a quantum computer capable of breaking public key operations in real time, is able to mount downgrade attack by removing USE\PPK notification from the IKE\SA\INIT and forging digital signatures in the subsequent exchange.
 If using PPKs is mandatory for at least one of the peers or PSK is used for authentication, then the attack will be detected and the SA won't be created.